Waddle-hub/App_Dev_Team_2_Javascript/Documents/Requirement_Spec.md

 The intended audience is prospective employers, we can demonstrate our understanding and ability to change and learn new skills easily, showing how well we can manipulate data given to us in a system such as this or any other situation

 __User Needs__
-User needs to be able to regsiter
+* Users need to be able to regsiter
+* Users need to be able to login.
-User needs to be able to login to enter admin page where he or she can edit post,delete post ,create category,etc.
+* Users need to be able to enter admin page where he or she can edit many posts ,delete posts ,create categories
+* Users need to be able to create posts.
+* Users need to be able to view their profile with their posts.
+* Users need to be able to add comments to posts.
+* Users need to be able to change their own comments.
-User needs to be able to hide the inappropriate comments,or the comments he or she doesn't like __Project outline__
+* Users need to be able to hide the inappropriate comments,or the comments he or she doesn't like

+__Project outline__

 This will be a single page website written in javascript and nodejs, using a mongo db database to show a wide range of skills we have not used to date.
 A user may view posts unlogged, but to comment and edit their own posts they must log in.
 As users log in they have the ability to create and edit their own posts with a special bar appearing in the navigation allowing them to access admin abilities where they will be able to edit all posts, remove comments, edit text of all posts.